AdaCore/spark2014/docs/lrm/source/packages.rst

 If a private library unit has visible state, this state might be read or updated as a side effect of calling a visible operation of a public library unit.
 This visible state may be referenced, either separately or as part of the state abstraction of some other public library unit.
-The following scenario:
+The following scenario gives rise to aliasing between the state abstraction and its constituents:

    * a state abstraction is visible; and